pranavbajaj/3D-Object-Tracking/README.md

 <img src="images/course_code_structure.png" width="779" height="414" />

-In this final project, you will implement the missing parts in the schematic.
-To do this, you will complete four major tasks:
+## Implemenations
-1. First, you will develop a way to match 3D objects over time by using keypoint correspondences.
+1. Match 3D objects over time by using key point correspondences.
-2. Second, you will compute the TTC based on Lidar measurements.
+2. Time to Collision based on Lidar measurements.
-3. You will then proceed to do the same using the camera, which requires to first associate keypoint matches to regions of interest and then to compute the TTC based on those matches.
+3. Time to Collision based on Camera, using keypoint detection between stereo frames and generate the 3D location of keypoints.
-4. And lastly, you will conduct various tests with the framework.
-Your goal is to identify the most suitable detector/descriptor combination for TTC estimation and also to search for problems that can lead to faulty measurements by the camera or Lidar sensor.
-In the last course of this Nanodegree, you will learn about the Kalman filter, which is a great way to combine the two independent TTC measurements into an improved version which is much more reliable than a single sensor alone can be.
-But before we think about such things, let us focus on your final project in the camera course.
+4. Exprement to find the most suitable detector/descriptor combination for TTC estimation and also to search for problems that can lead to faulty measurements by the camera or Lidar sensor.

 ## Dependencies for Running Locally
 * cmake >= 2.8